pydicom/sendit/docs/README.md

 The Sendit application is intended to be a modular application that includes the following:

  - a data folder that is watched for complete DICOM datasets.
- - an (optional) pipeline for de-identification, meaning removing/replacing fields in the header and image data.
+ - an (optional) pipeline for anonymization, meaning removing/replacing fields in the header and image data.
  - (optionally) sending data to storage, meaning an Orthanc server, and/or Google Cloud Storage/Datastore

 Reasonable updates would be: